typicalcold/roblox-external-esp-OBS-hide/README.md

 8. rename the zip file to pyMeow (dont remove .zip)
 9. right click where the zip file is located ( not the file itself)
 10. open cmd/powershell/Terminal in right click menu
-11. Run pip install pyMeow.zip
+11. Run "pip install pyMeow.zip"
 12. Decent gpu.
 This script may be gpu intensive and very unoptimized.

 # installation